Alexandra Hotti

 Connecting Academic Research to Real-World Applications

 Alexandra’s PhD work involved collaborations between KTH and Klarna, focusing on various AI-related topics.
-One of the standout areas of her research was Black Box Variational Inference (BBVI), a machine learning method used to approximate probability distributions in complex models.
+One of the standout areas of her research was Black Box Variational Inference (BBVI).
+This is a machine learning method used to approximate probability distributions in complex models.
 In this work, she developed more flexible posterior approximations using mixture distributions in an efficient manner, while also deriving convergence guarantees for BBVI.

 During her PhD, she also had the chance to travel for conferences, which she recalls as a fun bonus of academic life.